Sales training will increase sales

 There is no easy answer when it comes to combatting the challenges that our current economy presents.
 However, proactive retailers continue to search for innovative ways to increase sales and ensure stores are operating in an efficient and profitable way.

-One of the most cost-effective methods of giving your store a boost is to concentrate on your staff training.
+One of the most cost-effective methods of giving your store a boost is to concentrate on your retail staff training.
 Ensuring your team are confident when approaching your customers, and that they have the skills to capitalise on every sales interaction can result in dramatic changes to your profitability.

 We need to ensure we're getting the basics right before we try to get fancy with our customer experience.